-(2) what is the nature of human consciousness?
+(2) What is the nature of human consciousness?

 Shamatha, literally meaning “quiescence” is the specific meditative discipline that will be the primary, initial focus of such research.
 Shamatha includes a range of methods for cultivating exceptionally refined states of attention, concentration, mindfulness, and introspection, which can then be used for exploring the inner space of the human mind, much as a telescope is used for exploring outer space.
 In this endeavor, the CCR will be exploring the mind as a natural phenomenon, observing it directly with the greatest possible rigor, sophistication, and thoroughness in accordance with the principle of radical empiricism that characterizes scientific and contemplative inquiry at their best.

-This research is an extension of the scientific study known as the Shamatha Project conducted in 2007 by a team of cognitive scientists led by Dr. Clifford Saron, with sixty participants meditating full-time for three months under the guidance of Dr. B. Alan Wallace.
-This study proved to be a resounding success, resulting in the publication of numerous research papers published in peer-reviewed scientific journals.
+This research is an extension of the scientific study known as the Shamatha Projekt conducted in 2007 by a team of cognitive scientists led by Dr. Clifford Saron, with sixty participants meditating full-time for three months under the guidance of Dr. B. Alan Wallace.
+This study proved to be a resounding success, resulting in the publication of research papers published in peer-reviewed scientific journals.